facebook/docusaurus/docs/guides-blog.md

 ## Summary Truncation

-Use the `<!--truncate-->` marker in your blog post to represent what will be shown as the summary when viewing all blog published blog posts.
+Use the `<!--truncate-->` marker in your blog post to represent what will be shown as the summary when viewing all published blog posts.
 Anything above `<!--truncate-->` will be part of the summary.
 For example:

 ```yaml
 ---